carlitos-esquer/monoriel/README.md

 ﻿>There must be some way out of here
->Said the "programmer" to the "chief"
+>said the "programmer" to the "chief"
->There's too much confusion
+>there's too much confusion
->I can get no "release" -- Bob Dylan
+>i can get no "release" -- Bob Dylan

 MonoRiel
 =====